 At most music schools, lessons are only available in the afternoons.
 But Team Piano Music School offers lessons on week day mornings too.
 That makes lessons much more convenient for homeschooling families.
 Since many of us “do school” in the mornings, piano lessons can flow right into our regular homeschool hours without causing a disruption in schedule.

-During the upcoming semester (beginning in January 2017), available lesson times will be from about 10:00 a.m. until noon (possibly 9:30 a.m. until 12:30 p.m.).
+Lessons are available on week days from about 9:30 a.m. until about 12:30 or 1:00 p.m.
 NOTE: These are all Eastern times, so you’ll need to adjust for your time zone.
 And another great thing about these online lessons is that you save 50%!
 Morning lessons in your own home are about 50% less expensive than afternoon, in-person lessons.
 And without the drive, you really save even more!
 Morning lessons without a commute in your own home?
 Yes, please!